is the last page of a six-page article. Click

 but is perhaps best known for his lead role in the TV series "My Favorite Martian" (in

-which is co-starred with Bill Bixby), not to mention his memorable role
+which he co-starred with Bill Bixby), not to mention his memorable role

 as the teacher 'Mr. Hand' in "Fast Times at Ridgemont High,"